Common Name: snow bush

-Snow bush is a tropical shrub that typically grows 2-4’ tall.
+Breynia nivosa, commonly called snow bush, is a tropical shrub that typically grows 2-4’ tall.
 It is grown for its attractive red zigzag stems and variegated foliage.
 Elliptic to ovate green leaves (to 1” long) are liberally mottled with white.
 Cultivars of this species feature leaves mottled with pink, red and purple.
 Small greenish apetulous flowers are insignificant.
-Genus name honors John Breyne, 19th century German botanist.
 Synonymous with B. disticha.

 No serious insect or disease problems.
 Watch for caterpillars and spider mites.

 Container foliage plant.
 Also may be sheared and grown as a ground cover or bedding plant.
 Popular hedge in tropical climates.